 java –jar Galant.jar –graph <graph> -alg <algorithm>

+Make reading of GraphML attributes contingent on a graph type declared at the beginning of the file, e.g., set layer and position_in_layer attributes for nodes only if the graph is layered and call on the LayeredGraph constructor in that case.
+This also allows for LayeredGraph (and future specialized graph types) to extend the Graph class.

 Make all changes during algorithm execution, including the addition/deletion of vertices and edges ephemeral and (a) allow saving of snapshots; and (b) prompt user whether or not to save when exiting algorithm (it’s not clear what should be saved, however).

 Make it possible to export graphs (and snapshots) to, e.g., pdf or, better yet a drawing program.
 The right strategy here is probably a standalone program that converts GraphML to other formats.